0xrisec/solidity-gas-optimization-handbook/Variables/readme.md

 ## Single Line Swap

 Solidity provides a relatively unique capability to swap variable values within a single statement, making the use of a `temporary variable/xor/arithmetic` methods unnecessary for swapping.
-Using the `swap` feature can result in lower execution gas costs compared to using a `temporary variable/xor/arithmetic` methods.
+Using the `swap` feature can result in lower execution gas costs compared to using a `temporary variable/xor/arithmetic` method.

 ```
 // SPDX-License-Identifier: GPL-3.0